chung-leong/react-seq/doc/PromiseLogger.md

 ## Methods

-* `oldEvents` - Return all events that match the provided predicate.
+* `oldEvents` - Return all events that match the provided predicate
-* `oldEvent` - Return the last event that matches the provided predicate.
+* `oldEvent` - Return the last event that matches the provided predicate
 * `newEvent` <sup>async</sup> - Wait for an event that matches the provided predicate.
 Accepts an optional timeout value (in milliseconds).
 * `event` <sup>async</sup> - Return or wait for an event that matches the provided predicate.
 Accepts an optional